 Enable TLS on upstream traffic by providing Kong with a list of trusted

-A plugin which is not associated to any Service, Route or Consumer (or API, if you are using an older
+A plugin which is not associated to any service, route, or consumer is

 Here's a list of all the parameters which can be used in this plugin's configuration: